amanhirohisa/CommentEraser/README.md

 # CommentEraser
-A simple tool for erasing comments from a soruce file or a fragment
+A simple tool for erasing comments from a source file.
+Source files written in Java/C/C++ are supported.